-Congratulations on being accepted into the RMIT University Outbound Mobility Program (ie Exchange or Study Abroad).
+Congratulations on being accepted into the RMIT University Outbound Mobility Program (ie Study Abroad or Exchange).

-Each semester, the Education Abroad Office runs a Pre-departure session at the City campus.
+Each semester, the Global Mobility Office runs a Pre-departure session at the City campus.

 Attendance at this session is compulsory.
 Students will find the relevant session details in their offer letter.

 This session will help prepare students for their overseas experience, and advise of the next steps in the process.